ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. Choose the **OK** button.

-1. In the list of features in the Install dialog box, select the check box that corresponds to the Team Explorer Everywhere plugin.
+1. In the list of features in the Install dialog box, select the check box that corresponds to the Team Explorer Everywhere plugin and Azure Toolkit for Java.

     ![Select Team Explorer Everywhere](images/SelectTee.cropped.png "Select Team Explorer Everywhere")